Rule XI. Disciplinary Proceedings

 Section 8.
 Investigations and Hearings

 (a) Investigations.
-All investigations, whether upon complaint or otherwise, shall be conducted by Bar Counsel.
-An attorney under investigation has an obligation to respond to Bar Counsel's written inquiries in the conduct of an investigation, subject to constitutional limitations.
-In the event of an attorney's failure to respond to such an inquiry, Bar Counsel may request the Board to enter an appropriate order.
+All investigations, whether upon complaint or otherwise, shall be conducted by Disciplinary Counsel.
+An attorney under investigation has an obligation to respond to Disciplinary Counsel's written inquiries in the conduct of an investigation, subject to constitutional limitations.
+In the event of an attorney's failure to respond to such an inquiry, Disciplinary Counsel may request the Board to enter an appropriate order.

 (b) Disposition of investigations.
-Upon the conclusion of an investigation, Bar Counsel may, with the prior approval of a Contact Member, dismiss the complaint, informally admonish the attorney under investigation, or institute formal charges; or may, with the prior approval of a member of the Board on Professional Responsibility, enter into a diversion agreement.
-An attorney who receives an informal admonition may request a formal hearing before a Hearing Committee, in which event the admonition shall be vacated and Bar Counsel shall institute formal charges.
+Upon the conclusion of an investigation, Disciplinary Counsel may, with the prior approval of a Contact Member, dismiss the complaint, informally admonish the attorney under investigation, or institute formal charges;or may, with the prior approval of a member of the Board on Professional Responsibility, enter into a diversion agreement.
+An attorney who receives an informal admonition may request a formal hearing before a Hearing Committee, in which event the admonition shall be vacated and Disciplinary Counsel shall institute formal charges.

-An order of default is limited to the allegations set forth in Bar Counsel’s petition and shall be included in the Hearing Committee’s report and recommendation filed with the Board.
-The Hearing Committee shall issue its report and recommendation based upon the documentary evidence, sworn affidavits, or testimony presented by Bar Counsel, and the report shall set forth proposed findings of fact and conclusions of law.
+An order of default is limited to the allegations set forth in Disciplinary Counsel's petition and shall be included in the Hearing Committee's report and recommendation filed with the Board.
+The Hearing Committee shall issue its report and recommendation based upon the documentary evidence, sworn affidavits, or testimony presented by Disciplinary Counsel, and the report shall set forth proposed findings of fact and conclusions of law.

 An order of default shall be vacated if, within thirty days of issuance of the Hearing Committee's report, the attorney files a motion with the Hearing Committee showing good cause why the order should be set aside.
 Thereafter, the Board may vacate the order only upon a showing that failure to do so would result in a manifest injustice.